Len Blavatnik: Entertainment

 In early 2010, Access Industries was reported as one of a handful of bidders for Metro-Goldwyn-Mayer.
 On May 6, 2011, Warner Music Group announced its sale to Access for US$3.3 billion.
 On July 20, 2011, an Access affiliate acquired Warner Music Group for $3.3 billion.
-Though WMG was the World's third largest record company and considered a "trophy asset", it was also laden down with debt and struggling to find an answer to online music piracy.
+Though WMG was the World's third largest record company and considered a "trophy asset", it was also laden with debt and struggling to find an answer to online music piracy.

 In May 2020, Warner Music announced it would proceed with an initial public offering that valued the company at $13.3 billion.
 The company listed on the Nasdaq stock exchange in June 2020.
 At which point, Blavatnik sold $1.9 billion of shares.

-In 2012, Access Industries made €100 million investment in Deezer, the music streaming service.
+In 2012, Access Industries made a €100 million investment in Deezer, the music streaming service.

 In 2014, Access acquired Perform Group for £702 million.
-Its rivals included Germany's Sportsman Media Group and IMG of the U.S.

 In 2016, Blavatnik launched Access Entertainment, which bought James Packer's stake in RatPac Entertainment and a 24.9% stake in Bad Wolf in 2017.

-In 2017, Blatvatnik was named as possible purchaser of the publisher Time Inc. Blavatnik prepared the bid with Edgar "Ed" Bronfman Jr, the former chief executive of Warner Music.
+In 2017, Blavatnik was named as possible purchaser of the publisher Time Inc..
+He prepared the bid with Edgar "Ed" Bronfman Jr, the former chief executive of Warner Music.
 In March 2017, Bronfman and Blavatnik walked away from the deal, citing valuation issues.

 In April 2018, it was reported that Blavatnik was a front runner in the bidding to purchase Britain's third oldest theatre, the Theatre Royal Haymarket.
 Sources reported that the bid was around £40 million.
-Blavatnik’s Access Entertainment finalized its purchase of the Theatre Royal Haymarket in June 2018.
+Blavatnik's Access Entertainment finalized its purchase of the Theatre Royal Haymarket in June 2018.

-Blavatnik also owns AI Film, the independent film and production company that backed Lee Daniels’ film The Butler and the summer 2015 release Mr. Holmes.
+Blavatnik also owns AI Film, the independent film and production company that backed Lee Daniels' film The Butler and the summer 2015 release Mr. Holmes.
 He was an early investor in Rocket Internet and Beats Music, helped finance fashion designer Tory Burch, and, in 2013, paid $115 million for wireless spectrum in Norway.

 Blavatnik has been the owner of DAZN Group since 2014, when Access Industries increased its stake in the company from 42.5% to 77%.

 DAZN

-DAZN (pronounced "da zone") has been described as the "Netflix of sports".
+DAZN (pronounced "da zone") is a sports streaming service available in Japan, Germany, and Canada.
 The company is part of Perform Group, a U.K. based sports media company owned by Len Blavatnik's Access Industries.

-DAZN specialise in buying rights to broadcast sports including football, boxing and Formula 1 motor racing, outside of their domestic markets.
-The sports streaming service is available in Japan, Germany and Canada.
+DAZN buys rights to broadcast sports including football, boxing and Formula 1 motor racing, outside of their domestic markets.

-In May 2018, DAZN signed an eight year, $1 billion deal with Eddie Hearn's Matchroom Boxing to stream fights on a new U.S. subscription service.
+In May 2018, DAZN signed an eight-year, $1 billion deal with Eddie Hearn's Matchroom Boxing to stream fights on a new U.S. subscription service.